 Baccalaureate Degree

-Completion of a baccalaureate degree in any discipline from a regionally accredited institution.
+- Completion of a baccalaureate degree in any discipline from a regionally accredited institution.
 Applicants are required to achieve a minimum of a 3.00 grade point average (GPA) on a 4.00 scale.
-Individuals with an undergraduate (UG) GPA lower than a minimum of a 3.00 will be considered if they achieve a 3.2 GPA or above in the last 60 hours of their UG degree.
+Individuals with an undergraduate GPA lower than a minimum of a 3.00 will be considered if they achieve a 3.20 GPA or above in the last 60 hours of their undergraduate degree.

 Prerequisite Courses